hathibelagal-dev/instantpolyglot/docs/eng/Norwegian_Nynorsk.md

 The use of Nynorsk has been a subject of debate in Norway:

-1. Urban vs. Rural: Nynorsk is more commonly used in rural areas, leading to perceptions of it as a "countryside language."
+1. Urban vs. Rural: Nynorsk is more commonly used in rural areas, leading to perceptions of it as a “countryside language.”

 2. Learning Difficulties: Some students find it challenging to learn both Nynorsk and Bokmål.